zexalistic/misc/mces_wrapper/README.md

 ### Limitation
 1. Do not support #ifdef #endif...
-2. Do not support nested parsing... e.g. the parameter of a function pointer is another function pointer
+2. Do not support nested citation. e.g. the parameter of a function pointer is another function pointer
-3. Only support three types of typedef: enum, struct and definition of struct+struct_pointer in one command.
+3. Do not support union at present...
 4. Only support simplest macros like this: #define VAR_NAME 0

+### For more information
+You can see the samples in this folder.